cyberbotics/webots-doc/guide/debugging-c-cpp-controllers.md

 and the `print` command prints the current value of an expression.
 In this simple example we clearly see that the problem is caused by a NULL (0x0) *time\_string* argument passed to the `sprintf()` function.
 The next steps are
-to: fix the problem, recompile the controller and revert the simulation to give it another try.
+to: fix the problem, recompile the controller and reload the world to give it another try.
 Once it works correctly you can remove the *-g* flag from the Makefile.